 Brandon Flowers

-Prior to working at Rifeline, Claire worked for Whataburger as a member of the community relations team, forming meaningful partnerships between Whataburger and community members.
+Claire Wooldridge is a native Austinite with a background in community relations, communications and public relations.
+Currently a graduate student at NYU Wagner, Claire worked at Rifeline as a Senior Community Outreach Coordinator, and at Whataburger as a member of the community relations team, forming meaningful partnerships between Whataburger and community members.
 She also worked in the public relations industry at a local Austin hospitality and lifestyle PR firm, which gave her a great love for the Austin restaurant scene.